 Drug abuse and addiction are complex disorders that affect millions of people.
 Those who want to recover need all-inclusive treatment programs that use various types of therapy.
 This includes therapies that complement traditional methods, such as mindfulness meditation therapy.
 Learn more about this type of addiction therapy service to see if it could benefit your addiction treatment.

 Drug abuse and addiction are complex disorders that affect millions of people.
-Mindfulness training has been proven to help people recoverying from substance use disorder.
-If you are interested in learning more about how mindfulness can help people recover from addiction, contact Crestview Recovery in Portland to learn about this remarkable concept.
+Mindfulness training has been proven to help people recovering from mental health disorders, including substance use disorder.
+If you are interested in learning more about how mindfulness can help you, contact Crestview Recovery in Portland at 866.262.0531 to learn about this remarkable concept as well as our addiction therapy programs.

 The term mindfulness refers to the awareness of experiences, feelings, and thoughts as they occur.
 It also means accepting those aspects without judgment.
 Rather than automatically reacting, mindfulness helps people be accepting, compassionate, and nonjudgmental.
 It’s often a challenge to learn, but it helps keep you calm so that you can deal with distress in a healthy way.
 A mindful person is able to detach from the behavior of others in order to stay centered and grounded.